 How To Prevent Squatters From Taking Over Your Property

-One good method for avoiding having squatters take over your property is to not list it for single night rentals, as this can lead to a large increase in the number of squatters that you will have in your place.
-The reason is simply because when you are only renting a place out for one night, there are more chances for someone to stay in there, and fail to vacate the premises.
+One good method for avoiding having squatters take over your property is to not list it for single-night rentals, as this can lead to a large increase in the number of squatters that you will have in your place.
+The reason is simply that when you are only renting a place out for one night, there are more chances for someone to stay in there and fail to vacate the premises.

 We’ll Make You An Offer Within 24 Hours.